zackse/taskforge/src/docs/contributing/git_workflow.rst

 While for some features it's understandable that you will have a lot of commits, generally speaking, a good Pull Request should not generally contain any more than 5 commits.
-Again this is not a hard and fast rule, but if you find yourself with 5+ commits perhaps rethink how you've written your commits and consider squashing some of them.
+Again this is not a hard and fast rule, but if you find yourself with 5+ commits rethink how you've written your commits and consider squashing some of them.

 Topic Branches
 ++++++++++++++